corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/running-a-node.md

 * Copy the generated directory structure to a remote machine using e.g. Secure Copy.

-* Optionally, add database configuration settings if they weren’t specified in the first step.

-This step needs to be performed if the local machine doesn’t have access to the remote database (a database couldn’t be configured in the first step).
-                        In each top level `[NODE NAME]_node.conf` configuration file add the database settings and copy the JDBC driver JAR (if required).
-                        Edit the top level `[NODE NAME]_node.conf` files only and not the files (`node.conf`) inside the node subdirectories.

 * Optionally, bootstrap the network on the remote machine.

 This is optional step when a remote machine doesn’t accept `localhost` addresses, or the generated nodes are configured to run on another host’s IP address.